SalomePlatform/shaper/doc/gui/Introduction.rst

 Property panel consists of two parts:

-- controls container for input of parameters for the current operation;
+- controls a container for input of parameters for the current operation;
 - buttons panel containing standard buttons:

   .. image:: images/button_ok.png